lawrencewoodman/techtinkering.com/content/articles/2019-05-21-emulating-a-cpm-system-with-z80pack.md

 ### Creating Hard Disk Images
 z80pack supports a 4Mb hard disk image connected to the _I:_ drive and a 512Mb hard disk image connnected to the _P:_ drive.
-These can be particularly useful when dealing with bigger applications such as a C compiler.&nbsp; To create these we can use Cpmtools, but first we need to make sure that it has the correct disk definition by editing _/usr/share/diskdefs_ and adding the following lines, if not already present:
+These can be particularly useful when dealing with bigger applications such as a C compiler.&nbsp; To create these we can use Cpmtools, but first we need to make sure that it has the correct disk definitions by editing the _diskdefs_ file typically found in _/usr/share/_ or _/usr/local/share/_ and adding the following lines, if not already present:

 ```` text
 # 4mb HDD for z80pack